stoplightio/spectral/docs/guides/5-custom-functions.md

 ## Performance Tips

-Try to avoid allocating objects as much as possible if your custom function is very generic, and therefore is expected to be used by plenty of rules.
+Try to avoid allocating objects if your custom function is very generic, and therefore is expected to be used by plenty of rules.

 If your document is big, and the JSON path expression is loose (meaning it matches a lot of properties), your function might be called hundreds of thousands of times.